Duygubirol/Duygubirol/README.md

 🔭 I am working on Machine Learning projects - application of Keras, NLTK, Pytorch, Transformers, Tensorflow.

-🌱 I am currently learning deploymenr with AWS.
+🌱 I am currently learning deployment with AWS.

 <!--
 **Duygubirol/Duygubirol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.